Jarallah Omar: Life

+Assassination

 Omar was assassinated in Sana'a in December 2002, receiving two shots to the chest.
 The assassin was 26-year-old Ali Ahmad al-Jarallah, an Islamist hardliner who sided with Saleh's government in the civil war.
 He was arrested immediately following the shooting and in interrogation revealed plots to kill other secular leftist (Nasserite and Baathist) leaders.
 He was sentenced to death on 14 September 2003.

+Aftermath

 At the time of Omar's death, he was deputy secretary-general of the YSP.
 He was buried in the "martyrs' cemetery" in Sana'a, on the orders of President Saleh.